ICE-V-Wireless/ICE-V-Wireless/python/README.md

 ```

 ### Update default power-on configuration

-To load a new default configuration for loading at power-up
+To load a new default configuration into SPIFFS for loading at power-up

 ```
 send_c3usb.py --flash <bitstream>
 ```

 ### Read battery voltage

 To get the current LiPo batter voltage value in millivolts

 ```